UK economy grows by 0.4% in the third quarter of 2017

 On an annual basis, GDP expanded by 1.5% in the third quarter, compared to the same three months in 2016.

-Sterling shot up in the wake of the release, rising more than 0.3% against both the US dollar and the euro to 1.317 and 1.119, respectively.
+Sterling shot up following the release, rising more than 0.3% against both the US dollar and the euro to 1.317 and 1.119, respectively.

-Darren Morgan, the ONS head of national accounts, said the third-quarter growth was at a “similar rate” to the first half of the year.

-He said: “Services, led by increases in IT, motor trades and retail, continued to drive GDP growth.

 Almost Done!